Chart Color Schemes

 Recent residential development output has been above average within Carlton when compared nationally

-Carlton recorded approximately 36 residential properties approved annually between financial years FY-21 and FY-25.
-A total of 184 homes were granted approval during this period, with none so far in FY-26.
-On average, each home built attracted around 15.3 new residents per year over these five years.
+Carlton recorded approximately 36 residential properties approved annually, with 184 homes approved between financial years FY21-FY25.
+No approvals have been recorded in FY26 to date.
+On average, each home built accommodates around 15.3 new residents per year over the past five financial years.

-The average construction cost for new dwellings was $721,000, indicating a focus on premium properties.
-In FY-26, Carlton has seen $138.8 million in commercial approvals.
-Compared to Greater Melbourne, Carlton's building activity is 86.0% lower per person.
-This scarcity typically drives demand and prices for existing properties higher.
-Recent development has been exclusively townhouses or apartments, attracting downsizers, investors, and first-time purchasers.
-With around 416 people per approval, Carlton suggests a mature market.
+This demand exceeds supply, leading to price growth and increased buyer competition.
+Developers focus on premium properties, with an average construction cost of $721,000 for new dwellings.
+In FY26, Carlton has seen $138.8 million in commercial approvals, indicating strong commercial development momentum.
+Compared to Greater Melbourne, Carlton has significantly lower building activity, at 86.0% below the regional average per person.
+This scarcity drives demand and prices for existing properties higher.
+Recent development has been exclusively townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.

-By 2041, AreaSearch projects Carlton will add approximately 7,888 residents.
-If current development rates persist, housing supply may not keep pace with population growth, potentially intensifying buyer competition and price increases.
+As of now, Carlton indicates a mature market with around 416 people per approval.
+By 2041, AreaSearch projects Carlton to add 7,885 residents.
+If current development rates persist, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development